About College SA

 From inception, College SA's mission was to provide affordable quality distance education.
 Initially, the bulk of the course material was sourced from reputable third-party providers, but it soon became apparent that the need for more affordable, high-quality course material was needed.
 College SA began producing a range of its own courses; purpose-built to address the unique needs of the distance learning student and backed by an academic support system.

-From 2008, College SA grew from strength to strength and added more than 200 courses to its prospectus.
+From 2008, College SA grew from strength to strength and added a wide range of courses to its prospectus.
 Its vision was and still is to become the most trusted provider of distance learning education in South Africa with the following key values: Trust, Hope, Inclusivity and Innovation.

 In 2016 the majority shareholding in the company was sold to JSE listed RECM and Calibre Limited (RAC).
 During this time the College was relocated from Bellville South to its current location in Tygervalley Bellville.
 During that time, College SA increased its in-house printing capabilities and invested heavily in numerous systems to improve student service and retention.